tc39/proposal-resizablearraybuffer/README.md

   //
   // Designed to be implementable as a copy-free move or a realloc.
   //
-  // Throws a TypeError if arrayBuffer is not an ArrayBuffer.
+  // Throws a TypeError if the `this` value is not an ArrayBuffer.
   // Throws a RangeError unless 0 < newByteLength < this.byteLength.
-  static transfer(arrayBuffer, newByteLength);
+  transfer(newByteLength);

   // ...
 }